superstrong/monica-wiki/Contribute-as-a-developer.md

 Important note: every time a string changes in a translation file, you need to regenerate all the strings so they can be made available in JS.
 To do this,
 * use `php artisan lang:generate`
-* then compile all the JS assets `npm run prod`, and commit the whole.
+* then compile all the JS assets `yarn run prod`, and commit the whole.